 Do you have deficits in Executive Functions?

-Have a tough time change focus from one activity to another
+Have a tough time switching focus from one activity to another?

-Executive function disorder (EFD) involve a pattern of chronic difficulties in executing daily tasks.
-These difficulties cause the most difficulties in daily basis.
+Executive function disorder (EFD) involves a pattern of chronic difficulties in executing daily tasks.
+These difficulties cause the most problems on a daily basis.

 Executive functions allow us to: